NaimAyat/UCLA_CS161/Reading1.md

 * Simplest form of inference is *forward checking*; when a variable X is assigned, the forward-checking process establishes arc consistency for it
 #### 6.3.3 Intelligent Backtracking: Looking Backward
 * BAcking up to the preceding variable and trying a differenct value when a branch of the search fails is called *chronological backtracking* because the most recent decision point is revisited
+### 6.5 The Structure of Problems
+* To solve a tree-structured CSP, pick any variable to be the root of the tree.
+Choose any ordering of the variables such that each variable appears after its parent in the tree.
+This is called a **topological sort**